Beta Technologies

-Beta Technologies, Inc. (stylized as BETA Technologies), is a South Burlington, Vermont-based aerospace manufacturer developing electric vertical take off and landing (eVTOL) and electric conventional take-off and landing (eCTOL) aircraft for the cargo, medical passenger, and military aviation industries.
+Beta Technologies, Inc. (stylized as BETA Technologies), is an American aerospace manufacturer based in South Burlington, Vermont, known for developing electric vertical take off and landing (eVTOL) and electric conventional take-off and landing (eCTOL) fixed-wing aircraft for the cargo, medical passenger, and military aviation industries.
 The company has also developed a network of chargers which can supply power to their aircraft and other electric vehicles.
 Training programs for future electric aircraft pilots and maintainers are also provided.

 The company was founded by Kyle Clark in 2017 and by late 2024 had more than 800 employees.
 Its CX300 production aircraft received special airworthiness certification from the FAA in November 2024.
 It made the U.S.'s first passenger-carrying flight by an electric aircraft in June 2025.